backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Aurora.md

 > - In a DB cluster we have *one master* which supports read and writes
 > - We can have several *read replicas*.
 > - In the event of disaster any of these *read replicas* can be *automatically promoted to the new master*.
+> ---
+> In RDS you have to use multi AZ for automatic failover.
+Also the standby instances don't take read requests in aurora they do.

 - Aurora DB cluster uses a *cluster volume* that manages the data for those DB instances.
 It is a *virtual database storage volume that spans multiple Availability Zones*, with each Availability Zone having a copy of the DB cluster data.
 - This is also known as a **provisioned DB cluster** since you can *choose your DB instance class size* and create Aurora Replicas to increase read throughput.
 If your workload changes, you can *modify the DB instance class size* and change the number of Aurora Replicas.
 This model *works well* when the **database workload is predictable**, because **you can adjust capacity manually** based on the expected workload.